-New DnD Psion Class Unveiled in Latest Unearthed Arcana
+New DnD Psion Class Updated in Latest Unearthed Arcana

 Psionic powers have long been a part of Dungeons & Dragons, although they’ve been somewhat overlooked in the fifth edition of the game.
-That’s about to change, however, as Wizards of the Coast has just unveiled the new DnD Psion Class, which is currently available in the latest Unearthed Arcana playtest.
-The UA materials include rules for the base Psion class, as well as four new subclasses which harness the power of the mind: the Metamorph, Psi Warper, Psykinetic and Telepath.
+That changed in May 2025, when Wizards of the Coast unveiled a new DnD Psion Class as an Unearthed Arcana playtest.
+Those UA materials included rules for the base Psion class, as well as four new psychic subclasses: the Metamorph, Psi Warper, Psykinetic and Telepath.

 So will the new DnD Psion class blow your mind?
 Below, we focus all our mental energy on finding out.